-- There will be no further escalations of L-DOS47 past cohort 16.
-If there are no further dose limiting toxicities, the cohort 16 dose, 13.55 μg/kg, will be the dose administered to patients in the Phase II dose. - The safety profile supports a more frequent administration of L-DOS47.
+- > There will be no further escalations of L-DOS47 past cohort 16.
+If there are no further dose limiting toxicities, the cohort 16 dose, 13.55 μg/kg, will be the dose administered to patients in the Phase II dose. - > The safety profile supports a more frequent administration of L-DOS47.
 After reviewing safety, pharmacokinetic and immunogenicity data, L-DOS47 will be dosed twice weekly over 14 days (Days 1, 4, 8, 11) followed by a 7-day rest in the Phase II study. - ➤ The number of patients in the Phase II study will be increased to 45 patients.
 Based on Simon's optimal two-stage design, 17 evaluable patients will be enrolled in the first stage of the Phase II component of the study.
 If there is/are ≥ 1 response(s) out of these initial 17 evaluable patients, 22 additional evaluable patients will need to be enrolled.
 To obtain 39 patients evaluable for response, enrolment of approximately 45 patients are needed.

 On April 21, 2016, the Company announced the approval by the Trial Steering Committee to initiate the Phase II component of the LDOS002 study.
 On April 28, 2016, the Company announced the enrolment of the first patient in the Phase II component of the LDOS002 study.
-The first Phase II patient was dosed on May 10, 2016 and has now completed their first L-DOS47 cycle.
+The first Phase II patient was dosed on May 10, 2016 and had now completed their first L-DOS47 cycle.

-Although the Phase II L-DOS47 regimen has been well tolerated by patients enrolled in the first stage of the study, an improvement in potential benefit to patients compared to the Phase I regimen (L-DOS47 dosed once weekly over 14 days (Days 1, 8) followed by a 7-day rest) has not been observed.
-The potential complications associated with frequent intravenous administrations in LDOS002 does not support the potential benefit to patients, past cycle four.
+Although the Phase II intensified L-DOS47 regimen was well tolerated by patients enrolled in the first stage of the study, an improvement in potential benefit to patients compared to the Phase I regimen (L-DOS47 dosed once weekly over 14 days (Days 1, 8) followed by a 7-day rest) was not observed.
+The potential complications associated with more frequent intravenous administrations in LDOS002 did not support the potential benefit to patients, past cycle four.
 As a result, the LDOS002 protocol was amended to limit the number of dosing cycles to a maximum of 6 cycles.
-Patients are currently being followed for efficacy evaluation to determine if the second stage of the study will be open to enrolment.
-Following a review of the Phase II dataset, the Company will determine if they will pursue a clinical strategy of L-DOS47 as a monotherapy in NSCLC.

 Following the review of clinical data collected to date, L-DOS47 continues to be well tolerated.
 The data also suggests that L-DOS47 may provide a clinical benefit for certain patients.
-Enrolment in the first stage of the Phase II component of study LDOS002 (n=21) has been completed.
-A Trial Steering Committee Meeting will be organized before the end of the year to review safety and efficacy data to determine next steps.
+After completion of enrolment for the first stage of the Phase II component of study LDOS002 (n=21), a Trial Steering Committee Meeting was held on December 19, 2017 to review safety and efficacy data to determine next steps.
+A recommendation was made by the committee to stop further enrolment into the second stage of the Phase II component of the study due to lack of efficacy as defined by protocol (≤ 1objective response).
+Final analyses are complete and final clinical study report is in progress, pending completion of central laboratory reports.